natenka/pyneng-book-en/docs/source/book/09_functions/func_unpacking_args.rst

 In Python the expressions ``*args`` and ``**kwargs`` allow for another task - **unpacking arguments**.

-So far we’ve called all functions manually.
+So far we've called all functions manually.
 Hence, we passed on all relevant arguments.

 In reality, it is usually necessary to transfer data to function programmatically.
 And often data comes in the form of a Python object.